 The better your property is at retaining heat, the less energy it will use to maintain a comfortable temperature indoors – a quality that greatly enhances its appeal.

-Double glazing: Swapping out old single-glazed windows for double or even triple-glazed ones can make a big difference in heat retention, lowering your property’s energy consumption.
+Double glazing: Swapping out old single-glazed windows for double or even triple-glazed ones can also make a big difference in heat retention, lowering your rental property’s energy consumption.

 You might also be interested in…